LattePandaTeam/Docs/content/alpha_edition/Display_Touch_Connections_AlphaDelta.md

 * TV or monitor with HDMI port

 ## Installation Steps
-1. Connect a HDMI cable to LattePanda HDMI port
+1. Connect a HDMI cable to LattePanda HDMI port.
-2. Connect the other end of the HDMI cable to the TV or monitor
+2. Connect the other end of the HDMI cable to the TV or monitor.
 ![hdmi](https://github.com/chrislattepanda/Docs/blob/master/assets/images/Connect_HDMI.gif)
 # DP / DVI / VGA